The Components of a Web Development Team

 - Align skills to needs – Right-size groups and clearly define responsibilities based on project scope.

-- Facilitate cohesion – Foster vision alignment, rapport, and process coordination.
+- Facilitate cohesion – Foster alignment of vision, rapport, and process coordination.

 - Communicate continuously – Overshare progress and obstacles to nip issues